cvanea/PAID/README.md

 Think first, vibe code better 😎

 PAID is an open-source voice design partner that helps you think through and visualize your product design ideas as you discuss them.
-Extract your design specification to pass to a coding assistant or simply use them as a reference for yourself.
+Extract your design specification to pass to a coding assistant or simply use it as a reference for yourself.

-Note: This is a python implementation of a hackathon project!
-It may still be janky but it's getting there.
-Let me know if there's anything I should add.
+Note: This is a simple python implementation of the work our team did at an Anthropic x South Park Commons hackathon where we were finalists!
+The implementation is currently janky but it works and I'm iterating to make it pretty.
+Let me know if there's anything else I should add.

 ## Features